John Lockcuff – Laryngeal Cancer Patient Story

 A Connection with His Doctors

-Over the seven weeks, John got to know Dr. Glaser.
-From the very beginning, John felt Dr. Glaser was open, honest, and had a good sense of humor.
+Over the seven weeks, John got to know his medical oncologist.
+From the very beginning, John felt he was open, honest, and had a good sense of humor.

 “He and I share our sense of humor,” said John.
 “He made me very comfortable, and I like that he didn’t beat around the bush.
 When you are diagnosed, you question whether you will live a week, a month, or a year.
 He put my mind at ease.”